 to it, so I'm relying on the kind Internet folks to help me out.
 Kevin

 Martin, Bowen Kerins and Michael Falkner have given me lots of helpful info.

-The Multiball rape section uses info from Kevin and Keith Johnson.
+The Multiball exploit section uses info from Kevin and Keith Johnson.
 When I'm

 describing something that I have unconfirmed or conflicting info about, I'll

 usually say who gave me that info.
 This is more for me, so I can keep track